 In my personal experience from reviewing tents throughout the years, I’ve seen some really bad ones.

-It will be a different story if there was only one or two, but the brands I talk about below all have consistent flaws.
+It will be a different story if there was only one or two.
+And with any tent you may have to employ an easy repair option.
+But the brands I talk about below all have consistent flaws.

 About 80% of their tents have all been bad and the reason why I’ve included it in this list of tent brands you should avoid.